-Dr. Curran is a recipient of the College of Arts and Architecture Faculty Award for Outstanding Teaching, the President’s Award for Engagement with Students, and the George W. Atherton Award for Excellence in Teaching.
-Dr. Curran’s current research is focused on an investigation of the “grammar of time and place” in Renaissance art.
-He is also working on several articles (and a projected volume) on the “social life of statues” from antiquity to the present day, as well as some investigations into the history and theory of various popular film genres.
-He presently serves as the editor of the Memoirs of the American Academy in Rome, an annual scholarly journal published by the academy.
+Dr. Curran was a recipient of the College of Arts and Architecture Faculty Award for Outstanding Teaching, the President’s Award for Engagement with Students, and the George W. Atherton Award for Excellence in Teaching.
+He served as the editor of the Memoirs of the American Academy in Rome, an annual scholarly journal published by the academy.